At right is a diagram of our Fleck 5600 Softener. It shows how our softener—and everyone else's softener—works.

 Hardness.
 The concentration of calcium and magnesium salts in the water.

 Ion Exchange.
 A chemical reaction in which ions are exchanged in solution.
+In the case of the water softener, which is a cation exchanger, calcium and magnesium are exchanged for sodium.

 Resin.
 Specially manufactured polymer beads used in the ion exchange process to remove dissolved salts from water.